Gone are the days when effective marketing meant visibility on a park bench or a lamp post banner.

 How much do financial advisors spend on marketing?

-As a good starting point, financial advisors interested in growing the business and targeting a large audience should allot about 4% to 10% of their revenues to marketing.
+As a good starting point, those interested in growing their advisory business and targeting a large audience should allot about 4% to 10% of their revenues to financial advisor marketing.

 The marketing mix should include digital marketing and its customization and automation capabilities.